-Iran has some of the friendliest, most hospitable people in the world.
+Iran has the friendliest, most hospitable people in the world.
 Despite the negative media attention and economic difficulties, they face, Iranians are great patriots who would never trade who they are or their national heritage for anything.
 Here are just a few things that make all Iranians extremely proud of their glories.

 Ability to retain the Persian language